mozilla/fxa/packages/fxa-auth-server/README.md

     npm test

+To select a specific glob of tests to run:

+    npm test -- test/local/account_routes.js test/local/password_*

 * Note: stop the auth-server before running tests.
 Otherwise, they will fail with obscure errors.

 ## Reference Client